7203f400-11/THE-CHEATSHEET/README.md

 # THE-CHEATSHEET

+DESCRIPTION

-A python-based repo to effectively contain every possible function might be necessary for middle school math
+A python-based repo made to effectively contain everything you would need to cheat in 7-8th grade math, Please don't actually cheat with this.

+PURPOSE

+A pet project and a github commit farm